ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 ### Resizing Columns

-Columns are resized by dragging the Column Header edges.
+Columns are [Resized](../column-sizing/) by dragging the Column Header edges.
 Additionally assign `flex` values to allow columns to flex to the grid width.

 <snippet>